 Not every shipment is created equal in logistics.
 The modes, rates, and classes of freight vary, but there can also be other logistical layers involved.
 Some loads are fragile or especially valuable, so an additional level of care must be taken.
 Think about moving appliances, furniture, or anything large and valuable—it takes extra effort to make sure it arrives in perfect shape.

 This isn’t a new phenomenon, but of course today everything revolves around technology.
-That means third-party logistics (3PL) providers will need to provide customized delivery, setup, and installation services, along with potential removal services, at a high level of customer service—all while remaining connected and efficient.
-Thus, 3PLs must understand the connection between white-glove services and 3rd party logistics software.
+That means third-party logistics (3PL) providers and retailers alike will need to provide customized delivery, setup, and installation services, along with potential removal services, at a high level of customer service—all while remaining connected and efficient.
+Thus, delivery businesses and 3PLs must understand the connection between white-glove services and 3rd party logistics software.

 The Basics of White Glove Services